 Dr. Luskin holds a Ph.D. in Counseling and Health Psychology from Stanford University.
 He is the Co-Director of the Stanford-Northern Ireland HOPE Project, an ongoing series of workshops and research projects that investigate the effectiveness of his forgiveness methods on the victims of political violence.
-He served as the Director of the Stanford Forgiveness Project, the largest research project to date on the training and measurement of a forgiveness intervention.
-He currently works as a Senior Fellow at the Stanford Center on Conflict and Negotiation.
+Dr. Luskin continues to serve as Director of the Stanford Forgiveness Project, the largest research project to date on the training and measurement of a forgiveness intervention.
+He is also a Senior Consultant in Health Promotion at Stanford University and is an Associate Professor at the Institute of Transpersonal Psychology.